By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 540|Page: 1|3 min read

-According to Harvey (Harvey, 2006) quality has a number of variations.
-The general meaning of quality in education is the distinctive attribute found with an education system that gives it a degree of the degree of excellence.
+According to Harvey (2006), quality has a number of variations.
+The general meaning of quality in education is the distinctive attribute found within an education system that gives it a degree of excellence.

-The exceptional notion sees quality as something special (Harvey and Green, 1993).
+The exceptional notion sees quality as something special (Harvey & Green, 1993).
 There are three variations on this.
-First, the traditional notion of quality as distinctive, second, a view of quality as exceeding very high standards (or ‘excellence’) and third, a weaker notion of exceptional quality, as passing a set of required (minimum) standards.
+First, the traditional notion of quality as distinctive; second, a view of quality as exceeding very high standards (or ‘excellence’); and third, a weaker notion of exceptional quality, as passing a set of required (minimum) standards.

 Quality is also construed as perfection or consistency.
 This involves a shift from outcome standards measurement to process standards.
 A quality product in this sense is one that is consistent or without flaws.
-This notion of quality emphasises reliability and is encapsulated in two interrelated ideas: zero defects and quality culture.
+This notion of quality emphasizes reliability and is encapsulated in two interrelated ideas: zero defects and quality culture.
+Ensuring consistency requires a commitment to continuous improvement and adherence to established protocols, which can be a challenge in dynamic educational environments.

-It stresses the need to meet or conform to generally accepted standards such as those defined by an accreditation or quality assurance body, the focus being on the efficiency of the processes at work in the institution or programme in fulfilling the stated, given objectives and mission.
-Quality as fitness for a purpose can be defined as the ability to provide a satisfactory service, the ability to meet the customers’ needs and expectations
+It stresses the need to meet or conform to generally accepted standards such as those defined by an accreditation or quality assurance body, the focus being on the efficiency of the processes at work in the institution or program in fulfilling the stated, given objectives and mission.
+Quality as fitness for a purpose can be defined as the ability to provide a satisfactory service, the ability to meet the customers’ needs and expectations.
+This approach underlines the importance of aligning educational outcomes with the expectations of stakeholders, including students, employers, and society at large.

-Career construction is the process of deriving a sense of self in relation to one, s work role stringer et al., 2011).
+Career construction is the process of deriving a sense of self in relation to one’s work role (Stringer et al., 2011).
 Maree rephrases this by stating that individuals give meaning to their work and other life experiences.
-In so doing they construct their lives and career.
-Career counselling in this context should foster self – affirmation in their clients as they are employees who strive to find meaning in their work beyond economic reward.
+In so doing, they construct their lives and career.
+Career counseling in this context should foster self-affirmation in their clients as they are employees who strive to find meaning in their work beyond economic reward.
+Such counseling can help individuals align their career paths with personal values and aspirations, leading to a more fulfilling professional journey.

 Browse our vast selection of original essay samples, each expertly formatted and styled